2Adnan Menderes University, Department of Psychological Counseling and Guidance, Aydin - Turkey

 Thus far, studies focusing on possible direct association of relational resilience and marital adjustment are limited in number.
 Chronic diseases have an influence on both partners because one partner’s stress affects the other partner (33).
 Therefore, it is necessary to evaluate both partners in terms of relational resilience and marital adjustment.
 Taking the relevant literature into account, general consensus can be found concerning the mutual beneficial effects that relational resilience can provide both the individual with cancer and his/her partner, particularly when dealing with marital adjustment.
 There are studies in literature evaluating disease of cancer by mutual effect model within the context of couple relationship (16,25).
 The researches investigating relational resilience in marital relationship in the face of important risky situations are extremely rare in Turkey (34,35).
 Taking into account these explanations, the primary goal of the current study was to examine the effects of relational resilience on the marital adjustment of couples dealing with cancer.
 The aim of this research was to examine the effects of relational resilience on the marital adjustment of couples dealing with cancer.
 Drawing from existing research and theoretical explanations, it was hypothesized that one’s own relational resilience would be positiviely related to one’s own marital adjustment and to that of the partner.

-152 couples (n=304 individuals) participated in the study and one partner (n=152) in each couple had a diagnosis of cancer.
+One hundred fifty two couples (n=304 individuals) participated in the study and one partner (n=152) in each couple had a diagnosis of cancer.
 Inclusion criterias for participants were that one of the partners should have a diagnosis of cancer and receiving outpatient treatment and both partners had to be 18 years of age or over.
 The other inclusion criteria was that the patients were married and the spouses of patients accepted to take survey as well.
-The mean age of female participants was 49 years (SD=10.26, range 24 to 70), and the mean age of male participants was 53.44 years (SD=11.09, range 24 to 84).
+The mean age of female participants was 49 years (standard deviation [SD]=10.26, range 24 to 70), and the mean age of male participants was 53.44 years (SD=11.09, range 24 to 84).
 The length of marriages varied between 1 and 54 years (M=28.37, SD=11.90).
 Number of childrenof participants in the study group range between 0 and 8 with an avarage of 2.68.

 In the study, data collection tools were applied to voluntary married couples by interviewers.
 Couples participating in the study were informed about the aim of research and informed consent forms were signed.
 Participants were considered eligible only if both members of dyad agreed to participate.
 No names or nicknames were taken in written form from participants.
 Interventions were made to partners seperately and one application lasted about 40-45 mins for each participant.
 The data collection period lasted ten months.

-Both husbands and wives completed demographical information forms, the relational resilience scales and marital adjustment scales.
+Both husbands and wives completed demographical information forms, the Relational Resilience Scale and the Marital Adjustment Scale.

 Data Analytic Strategy